Written by CorpsAfrica/Malawi Volunteer Ms. Deborah Kamanga

 Growing up, I heard the question: “What do you want to be when you grow up?” a million and one times!
 As a child and through most of my teenage years, my reply was ALWAYS: “I want to be a lawyer.”
-I didn’t even know much about being a lawyer at that time, but there was something fascinating about the lawyers I saw on TV.
+I didn’t even know much about being a lawyer at that time, but something was fascinating about the lawyers I saw on TV.
 I am not sure if it was the way they talked with so much confidence and sounded very intelligent or if it was the black and white uniforms that I found thrilling.
-Either ways, I made up my mind I was definitely going to be a lawyer.
-To make matters worse, I have always been very opinionated from childhood, so much so that my parents used to say: “you are very stubborn and you should be a lawyer” and that somewhat gave me a sense of satisfaction that I was on the right track.
+Either way, I made up my mind I was going to be a lawyer.
+To make matters worse, I have always been very opinionated from childhood, so much so that my parents used to say: “You are very stubborn and you should be a lawyer” and that somewhat gave me a sense of satisfaction that I was on the right track.

 To cut straight to the chase, years down the line, I am currently working as a volunteer in a village I never imagined I would ever locate in my wildest imaginations.
 I started volunteering with International Citizen Service (ICS) after I graduated from the university and that’s where I gained some insight on what volunteering was all about.
 Having served as a volunteer with ICS for six months I came across CorpsAfrica and I decided to continue serving my country through this program.